rocketlaunchr/react/README.md

 ### Uptime Timer

-* How to create a React Class components
+* How to create React class components
 * How to pass props from parent to child
 * How to use **HydrateProps()** and **HydrateState**
 * How to use **state()** and **setState()**